LucasColas/Environment-for-RL/README.md

-# New fun environment to enjoy Reinforcement Learning
+# New fun environment to use for Reinforcement Learning

 New !
 I created a new environment where you can use RL algorithms.